Amarillo Housing Market Update: May 2026 Shows a Strong Seller-Leaning Market

 For Amarillo homeowners, the current market offers several advantages:

 There is one big caution: if you sell and also need to buy again in Amarillo, you will become a buyer in the same competitive market.
-That makes timing, financing, and your next move very important.
+Therefore, timing, financing, and your next move matter a lot.

 Selling can be a smart move in this market, but it should not be a guess.
-You need to know your likely sale price, your estimated net proceeds, your payoff, your closing costs, and what your next step looks like before you put the sign in the yard.
+You need to know your likely sale price, estimated net proceeds, payoff, closing costs, and next step before you put the sign in the yard.

 Get a Clear Picture of Your Home’s Value